CiscoDevNet/terraform-provider-intersight/website/docs/d/equipment_chassis.html.markdown

 ---
+subcategory: "equipment"
 layout: "intersight"
 page_title: "Intersight: intersight_equipment_chassis"
-sidebar_current: "docs-intersight-data-source-equipment-chassis"
 description: |-
   A physical holder housing blade servers.
 ---

-# Data Source: intersight_equipment._chassis
+# Data Source: intersight_equipment_chassis
 A physical holder housing blade servers.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `chassis_id`:(int) The assigned identifier for a chassis.
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
 * `connection_path`:(string) This field identifies the connectivity path for the chassis enclosure.
 * `connection_status`:(string) This field identifies the connectivity status for the chassis enclosure.
 * `description`:(string) This field is to provide description for chassis model.